deafrascal/birdsnest/README.md

 1. Go to https://github.com/josh/birdsnest/new/gh-pages/packages
 2. Set the name of the file to the package name
-3. Set the contents of the file to the source
+3. Set the contents of the file to the git url
 4. Open change as a pull request

 Pull requests that only add a new file can be automatically merged by a bot.
 Rename or deletions of a package may require discussion and maintainer approval.